Authentication

 {if $user->isLoggedIn()}<a n:href="Edit:create">Create post</a>{/if}

-Hey, but how do we get to the login page?
-There is no link pointing to it.
-Let's add one in the @layout.latte
+How do we actually get to the sign-in page?
+There's no link leading to it.
+Let's add one to the @layout.latte

 ...